-Course offers opportunities to develop capability in oral communications.
+Course offers opportunities to develop and improve effective oral communication skills.
 Content includes rhetorical theory, organization and structure of ideas, techniques for general speaking and listening effectiveness, practical experience in individual and group presentations.
-Recommendation: EGL 101 or Placement in EGL 101.

 Course focuses on analysis and appreciation of literary art through oral presentation.
 Selections drawn from representative examples of prose, poetry, and drama.
 Content includes development of voice and body, effective use of the speaking voice, various evaluation and reading techniques, presentation skills, and integrated body movements.